Anthony Mary Claret, On Fire for God « Catholic Insight

 Anthony Mary Claret died on this day, October 24th, 1870, after a long, full and adventurous life, demonstrating how much one man can do if he puts his mind and will wholeheartedly to the plow in God’s vineyard – if that’s not a mixed metaphor.
-Most of the life of the priest, and eventual bishop, was spent in Spain, with eight very fruitful years (amongst other things, reorganizing the seminary, shoring up priestly discipline and validating over 9,000 marriages!) as a missionary bishop in Santiago, Cuba.
+Most of the life of this priest, and eventual bishop, was spent in Spain, with eight very fruitful years as a missionary bishop in Santiago, Cuba.
+Amongst other things, he reorganized the seminary, shored up priestly discipline and validated over 9,000 marriages!.

 In the midst of his near-overwhelming pastoral duties (including confessor to the Queen, Isabella II), St. Anthony Mary also penned 144 (!) books, untold numbers of sermons – he once preached twelve sermons in one day – drew up rules for religious Sisters, and founded a religious Order, the Congregation of the Missionary Sons of the Immaculate Heart of Mary, commonly known as the ‘Claretians’ – who now number 3100 members in 450 houses across the world.
-As one priest I know put it in a sermon, one breaks out into a sweat just thinking about the saint’s regime – but, then, Anthony Mary had made a promise to himself never to waste a moment of time.
-(I’ve often wondered about such vows, such as always doing the ‘most perfect thing’ – is quiet contemplation on a solitary walk or cycle through the forest a good use of time?
+As one priest I know put it in a sermon, one breaks out into a sweat just thinking about how much Saint Anthony Mary Claret accomplished – but, then, he had made a promise to himself never to waste a moment of time.
+(That said, I’ve often wondered about such vows, such as always doing the ‘most perfect thing’.
+Is quiet contemplation on a solitary walk through the forest a good use of time?
 We must also beware the spectre of activism, but I think our saint, like the also-very-busy-and-productive John Paul II, knew what he was about – we’re all led by the Spirit in our own way, we may hope!)

-One of his primary works and loves was offering missions wherever he went, which were so well attended a makeshift pulpit had to be set up outside the church, after which he would spend hours in the confessional, with the gift, it is said, of readings souls and hearts.
+One of his primary works and loves was offering missions wherever he went, which were so well attended that a makeshift pulpit had to be set up outside the church, after which he would spend hours in the confessional, with the gift, it is said, of readings souls and hearts.
 And, speaking of hearts, his own, on fire with such a love for the materially and spiritually poor, was found incorrupt seventeen years after his death.

 As he wrote in one of his countless letters, quoted in today’s Office: